-We currently have a relationship with only one supplier, Lonza, for the manufacturing of our viral vectors and product candidates for clinical testing purposes, and intend to continue to utilize Lonza as our sole or primary supplier in the future.
-We also expect to rely upon third parties to produce materials required for the commercial production of our product candidates and companion diagnostic if we succeed in obtaining the necessary regulatory approvals.
+We currently have a relationship with only two suppliers, Lonza and Novasep, for the manufacturing of our viral vectors and product candidates for clinical testing purposes.
+We expect to rely upon Lonza, Novasep, and/or other third parties to produce materials required for the commercial production of our product candidates and companion diagnostic if we succeed in obtaining the necessary regulatory approvals.
 Because certain of our license agreements place restrictions on our ability to transfer or sublicense our intellectual property rights obtained under such agreements in connection with manufacturing activities, if any supplier we use requires a sublicense of our intellectual property rights for commercial manufacture of our viral vectors, product candidates or companion diagnostic, we may be unable to transfer or sublicense the requisite intellectual property rights, which may negatively impact our supply of our viral vectors, product candidates or companion diagnostic.

 All entities involved in the preparation of therapeutic product for clinical trials or commercial sale, including our existing contract manufacturers, are subject to extensive regulation.
 Components of a finished therapeutic product approved for commercial sale or used in late-stage clinical trials must be manufactured in accordance with GMP and equivalent foreign standards.
 These regulations govern manufacturing processes and procedures (including record keeping) and the implementation and operation of quality systems to control and assure the quality of investigational products and products approved for sale.
 Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our product candidates that may not be detectable in final product testing.
-We or our contract manufacturers must supply all necessary documentation in support of a BLA on a timely basis and must adhere to the FDA's good laboratory practices, or GLPs, and GMP regulations enforced by the FDA through its facilities inspection program.
+We or our contract manufacturers must supply all necessary documentation in support of a BLA on a timely basis and must adhere to GMP regulations enforced by the FDA through its facilities inspection program.
 Any failure by our third-party manufacturers to comply with GMP or failure to scale-up manufacturing processes, including any failure to deliver sufficient quantities of product candidates in a timely manner, could lead to a delay in, or failure to obtain, regulatory approval of any of our product candidates or companion diagnostic.
 Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must also pass a pre-approval inspection for compliance with the applicable regulations as a condition of regulatory approval of our product candidates or companion diagnostic.
-In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our product candidates, companion diagnostic or the associated quality systems for compliance with the regulations applicable to the activities being condu
+In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our product candidates, companion diagnostic or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
+If these facilities and quality systems do not pass a pre-approval plant inspection, FDA approval of our product candidates, or the equivalent approvals in other jurisdictions, will not be granted.